Why the Zika virus is causing alarm

 The PAHO said there is no evidence that Zika can cause death, but some cases have been reported with more serious complications in patients with pre-existing medical conditions.

-The virus has been linked to microcephaly, a condition in newborns marked by abnormally small heads and brains that have not developed properly.
+The virus has been linked to microcephaly, a condition in newborns marked by abnormally small heads and brains that may not develop properly.
 It also has been associated with Guillain-Barre syndrome, a rare disorder in which the body's immune system attacks part of the nervous system.

-Scientists are studying whether there is a causal link between Zika and these two disorders.
+The suspected link between Zika and the two conditions could be confirmed within weeks, the WHO said.

 How is Zika related to microcephaly?

 Much remains unknown about Zika, including whether the virus actually causes microcephaly.
-Brazil is investigating the potential link between Zika infections and more than 4,000 suspected cases of microcephaly, a condition marked by abnormally small head size that can result in developmental problems.
-Researchers have identified evidence of Zika infection in 17 of these cases, either in the baby or in the mother, but have not confirmed that Zika can cause microcephaly.

-It is unclear whether in pregnant women the virus crosses the placenta and causes microcephaly.
+Brazil said 508 cases of microcephaly have been confirmed, while 3,935 were still being investigated.

 Research in Brazil indicates the greatest microcephaly risk appears to be associated with infection during the first trimester of pregnancy.
+Recent studies from other countries have shown evidence of Zika in amniotic fluid, placenta and fetal brain tissue.

 What are the symptoms of Zika infection?

-People who get Zika virus disease typically have a mild fever, skin rash, conjunctivitis, muscle and joint pain and fatigue that can last for two to seven days.
-But as many as 80 percent of people infected never develop symptoms.
+People infected with Zika typically have a mild fever, skin rash, conjunctivitis, muscle and joint pain and fatigue that can last for two to seven days.
+As many as 80 percent of people infected never develop symptoms.
 The symptoms are similar to those of dengue or chikungunya, which are transmitted by the same type of mosquito.

 How can Zika be contained?

-Health officials said Zika outbreaks have been reported in at least 33 countries in the Americas.
-Brazil has been the nation most affected.
+Active Zika outbreaks have been reported in at least 32 countries or territories, according to the U.S. Centers for Disease Control and Prevention.
+Brazil has been the country most affected.
+(1.usa.gov/1ovAJyh)

-Other nations and territories include Barbados, Bolivia, Cape Verde, Colombia, Curaçao, Costa Rica, Dominican Republic, Ecuador, El Salvador, Fiji, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Maldives, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Martin, Samoa, Solomon Islands, Suriname, Tonga, Vanuatu, U.S. Virgin Islands, Venezuela, according to the WHO. (bit.ly/1SxYwub)
+Americas (28): Aruba, Barbados, Bolivia, Bonaire, Brazil, Colombia, Costa Rica, Curaçao, Dominican Republic, Ecuador, El Salvador, French Guiana, Guadeloupe, Guatemala, Guyana, Haiti, Honduras, Jamaica, Martinique, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Saint Martin, Suriname, U.S. Virgin Islands and Venezuela

 What is the history of the Zika virus?